 Manage Stress:

 Studies reveal that the high amounts of cortisol from long-term stress might raise blood cholesterol, triglycerides, blood sugar, and blood pressure.
 These are common risk factors for heart disease.
-This stress may also create alterations that encourage the formation of plaque deposits in the arteries.
+Stress can also cause changes that lead to plaque buildup in the arteries.

 Quit Smoking and Limit Alcohol: